by Work the World

 Shawna, a nurse who has travelled with us, adds this:

 "My advice to anyone considering going overseas is to go in with an open mind and a positive attitude.
 Living in Africa is very different to living at home.
-Immerse yourself into a different way of living and a very different healthcare system, and you’ll come away having had the time of your life".
+Immerse yourself into a different way of living and healthcare system, and you’ll come away having had the time of your life".
 Shawna Riley – Takoradi, Ghana

 Read more about Shawna's experience here